JennieNguyenAtos/api0.5/AP-466-sprint-5.md

 ### GCP Cloud Console and Pub/Sub
 Using the Cloud Console, you can do the following:
--View all of your sinks in one place.
+- View all of your sinks in one place.
--View which log entries are matched by your sink query before you create a sink -Create and authorize export destinations for your sinks.
+- View which log entries are matched by your sink query before you create a sink
+- Create and authorize export destinations for your sinks.
 However, the Cloud Console can only create or view sinks in projects.

 Before you can create a sink, verify the following:
-*You have a Google Cloud Project with logs that you can see in the Logs Explorer.
+* You have a Google Cloud Project with logs that you can see in the Logs Explorer.
-*You have the Owner or the Logging/Logs Configuration Writer IAM roles in the Cloud project to create, delete, or modify a sink.
+* You have the Owner or the Logging/Logs Configuration Writer IAM roles in the Cloud project to create, delete, or modify a sink.
-*You have a destination service or have the ability to create a destination service.
+* You have a destination service or have the ability to create a destination service.

 [Link on steps to creating a sink in the GCP Console](https://cloud.google.com/logging/docs/export/configure_export_v2#creating_sink)